Coping with Autism - AS IT IS Blog Posts

 Farrah left college after 4 years, receiving a further diagnosis of Dyslexia at age 18 and with A Levels in Textiles and Photography.
 Additionally, during her time at this college, Farrah also completed her Duke Of Edinburgh Gold Award and her National Citizenship Award...

-Farrah will be 21 years old this year and I could never have imagined in a million years that she would achieve all that she has since those dark days in 1998.
+I could never have imagined in a million years that she would achieve all that she has since those dark days in 1998.
 We have had many challenging and stressful moments along the way but I will keep those for writing about on another day!

-Just one extra ingredient to this story...We went on pilgrimage to Haifa in 1999 to pray for help and guidance...and I know my prayers have been more than answered and still are and where my strength as Farrah’s mother has come from and still is from to this day and always will be...
+Just one extra ingredient to this story...We went on pilgrimage to Haifa in 1999 to pray for help and guidance...and I know my prayers have been more than answered and still are and where my strength as Farrah’s mother has come from and still comes from to this day and always will be...

 The Power of Pilgrimage and Prayer